Koopman–von Neumann classical mechanics

-The Koopman–von Neumann (KvN) theory is a description of classical mechanics as an operatorial theory similar to quantum mechanics, based on a Hilbert space of complex, square-integrable wavefunctions.
-As its name suggests, the KvN theory is related to work by Bernard Koopman and John von Neumann.
+The Koopman–von Neumann (KvN) theory is a description of classical mechanics as an operatorial theory similar to quantum mechanics, based on a Hilbert space of complex, square-integrable functions representing classical observables on phase spaces.
+As its name suggests, the KvN theory was developed by Bernard Koopman and John von Neumann.

+The KvN theory is mathematically related to the conceptually distinct method of classical wavefunctions originally introduced by Mario Schönberg and others.
+These two methods will collectively be called Hilbert-space formulations of classical mechanics in what follows.

 History

+Statistical Mechanics and Ergodic Theory

 Statistical mechanics describes macroscopic systems in terms of statistical ensembles, such as the macroscopic properties of an ideal gas.
 Ergodic theory is a branch of mathematics arising from the study of statistical mechanics.

 The origins of the Koopman–von Neumann theory are tightly connected with the rise of ergodic theory as an independent branch of mathematics, in particular with Ludwig Boltzmann's ergodic hypothesis.

 In 1931, Koopman observed that the phase space of the classical system can be converted into a Hilbert space.
 According to this formulation, functions representing physical observables become vectors, with an inner product defined in terms of a natural integration rule over the system's probability density on phase space.
 This reformulation makes it possible to draw interesting conclusions about the evolution of physical observables from Stone's theorem, which had been proved shortly before.
 This finding inspired von Neumann to apply the novel formalism to the ergodic problem in 1932.
 Subsequently, he published several seminal results in modern ergodic theory, including the proof of his mean ergodic theorem.

+Schönberg's Method of Classical Wavefunctions

+Independently, several researchers developed a framework for representing classical probability distributions on phase spaces with complex-valued wavefunctions.
+This method of classical wavefunctions is conceptually distinct from the KvN theory, which was based on treating functions representing classical observables on phase spaces as the elementary vectors of Hilbert spaces.

-The Koopman–von Neumann treatment was further developed over the time by Mário Schenberg in 1952-1953, by Angelo Loinger in 1962, by Giacomo Della Riccia and Norbert Wiener in 1966, and by E. C. George Sudarshan himself in 1976.
+The method of classical wavefunctions was developed by Mário Schönberg in 1952-1953, Angelo Loinger in 1962, Giacomo Della Riccia and Norbert Wiener in 1966, and E. C. George Sudarshan in 1976.
+In particular, Loinger established an isomorphism between the Hilbert spaces of classical wavefunctions and KvN Hilbert spaces, yielding an overall Hilbert-space framework for classical mechanics.

+In 2001, Danilo Mauro made important advances to the line of work tracing back to Schönberg but Mauro attributed the concepts to Koopman and von Neumann.
+Since that time the method of classical wave functions became conflated with the KvN theory, despite being conceptually different theories with different origins.